Quick Answer

 Dynamic codes can change destinations without reprinting, but they introduce long-term risk: if the redirect service shuts down, changes pricing, or alters terms, your code breaks even if the final content still exists.

-For anything permanent—homepages, contact cards, WiFi configurations, permanent signage—choose static.
+For anything permanent like homepages, contact cards, WiFi configurations, and permanent signage, choose static.
 For a detailed comparison, see Static vs Dynamic QR Codes.

 The Hidden Risk in “Lifetime” QR Code Claims